ern0/midi2data/README.md

 This small program creates
 assembly data dump
-from a single track of a MIDI file, extraxting Note On pitch values to a list of bytes.
+from a specified track of a MIDI file, extracting the Note On pitch values to a list of bytes.

-Requires Python3 and module named `mido`.
+Requires Python3 and `mido` module.

-Args:
+CLI arguments:
  - midi file name (mandatory)
  - number of columns (mandatory)
  - note offset (optional, default: 0)
  - track number (optional, default: 1)

-Launch `example` for demonstration:
+Launch `example.sh` for demonstration, it will print:

   ;---- Boesendorfer Grand Piano ----
       db 67,74,79,86,82,91